 On June 17, 1929, Delta Air Service began passenger operations from Dallas, Texas, to Jackson, Mississippi, with stops at Shreveport and Monroe, Louisiana.

-In June 1930, Delta's passenger service extended east to Atlanta and west to Fort Worth, Texas.
+By June 1930, Delta's passenger service had extended east to Atlanta and west to Fort Worth, Texas.

-In October 1930, passenger service ceased when the airmail contract for the route Delta pioneered was awarded to another airline.
+In October 1930, passenger service ceased when the airmail contract for Delta's route was awarded to another airline, which purchased Delta Air Service's assets.

 In 1934, Delta Air Corporation secured an airmail contract and began doing business as Delta Air Lines over Mail Route 24, stretching from Fort Worth, Texas, to Charleston, South Carolina.